How To Add Charts And Graphs To WordPress

 Click on ‘Visualizations‘ …

-Select the element to be added to your content and click on the “insert” icon …
+Select the element you want to insert into your content and click on the “insert” icon …

-After you have added the shortcode, click on Publish to publish (or update) your post or page …
+Once you have added your visual element, click on Publish to publish (or update) your page or post …

-Once your post has been updated, click ‘View post’ to see the result …
+Once your post/page has been updated, click ‘View post’ to see it …

-As mentioned earlier, Visualizer also displays responsive graphs and charts for mobile browsers …
+As mentioned previously, the plugin also displays responsive charts for mobile device users …

 As you can see, Visualizer lets you add and customize dynamic charts and graphs in your content.
-You can update your data and the changes will automatically be reflected throughout your site.
-This is very convenient if you’re adding dynamic graph data in WordPress.
+You can change your data and the changes will automatically be reflected wherever you have inserted your charts, graphs, comparison bars , etc. in your website.
+This makes working with dynamic chart data in WordPress very efficient.

-The developers of this plugin have created a series of step-by-step tutorials you can use to learn how to edit, customize and use WordPress Visualizer.
+The developers of this plugin have created a series of step-by-step tutorials you can use to learn how to edit, customize and use the Visualizer plugin for WordPress.

 Congratulations!
-Now you know how to insert stunning and mobile-responsive bar charts and graphs into your WordPress content.
+Now you know how to create great-looking and interactive charts and graphs in WordPress with WordPress Visualizer.